Tucanos

 linear interpolation

-Linear interpolation between and is given by and does not respect the maximum principle:
+Linear interpolation between and is given by and does not respect the maximum principle.

 Metric operations